-We isolated a sub set of journals for further investigation and obtain concluded that they were appropriately stated.
+We isolated a sub set of journals for further investigation and obtained supporting evidence to verify the posting of these transactions and concluded that they were appropriately stated.

 Confirmation

 We confirm that there are no changes in our assessment of independence since our confirmation in our audit planning report tabled at the 26 February 2019 Audit Committee meeting.
 We complied with the FRC Ethical Standards and the requirements of the PSAA's Terms of Appointment.
 In our professional judgement the firm is independent and the objectivity of the audit engagement partner and audit staff has not been compromised within the meaning of regulatory and professional requirements.